 MINI hatchback review

-The all-new MINI is more grown-up, and more like a baby BMW, than ever before
+The all-new MINI is more grown-up, and more like a baby BMW, than ever before – especially as a 5-door with surprising practicality

 The new MINI has been running down the production line at BMW’s Plant Oxford since 2001.
 But, although its looks haven’t changed wildly since then, even with a new, second-generation model in 2006, there’s much more to this new, third generation MINI than meets the eye.

 MINI is taking no chances with its eagerly anticipated newcomer.
 Not only is the car bigger and more refined than before, it features an all-new turbocharged engine line-up and even more upmarket interior.
+And for the first time ever, there’s a MINI 5-door model, too, with an extra 72mm in the wheelbase, which translates directly into the same amount of extra rear legroom – it’s a properly practical MINI.

-The rival to the Fiat 500 and Citroen DS3 is built on a new UKL front-wheel drive platform, which will also be used for the BMW 2 Series Active Tourer.
+The rival to the Fiat 500 and Citroen DS3 is built on a new UKL front-wheel drive platform, which is also used for the BMW 2 Series Active Tourer.
 The MINI also features a range of new predominantly three-cylinder petrol and diesel engines that have been designed and engineered solely by BMW for the first time.

 The MINI also benefits from even higher levels of technology than before, making it safer, better equipped and posher than it have ever been before.
 Yet with prices rises by 2.6 per cent, or around £400, the new MINI is also one of the most competitively priced that BMW has ever sold.